sridhar-sp/android-test/README.md

 <summary>Compose UI+Interaction Unit Test </summary>

 `RobolectricTestRunner` is a JUnit Test Runner that enables running test code directly on the `JVM`, eliminating the need for a virtual or physical Android device.
 By executing tests on the `JVM`, it significantly improves test execution speed, ensures consistent results, and simplifies the testing process.

 However, certain classes and methods from the `android.jar` library require special configurations to function correctly.
 For instance, accessing Android resources or handling methods like Log may need adjustments to return default or mocked values.

+### Setup

 ```
 testOptions {